unstoppabledomains/dev-docs/identity/quickstart/login-without-pop-up.md

 ---
-title: Login with Unstoppable without Popup
+title: Unstoppable Login without Popup
 description: This integration guide is intended for a generic @uauth/js, no Ethereum provider, with callback, and without popup.
 redirectFrom:
   - /login-with-unstoppable/login-integration-guides/login-without-popup/
 showNextButton: false
 ---

-# Login with Unstoppable without Popup
+# Unstoppable Login without Popup

 This integration guide shows you how to add Login to Unstoppable to a single-page application without the popup feature, using a TypeScript and React Router example.
 You will configure the application to receive the authorization tokens and metadata by following the steps below.